sophiech05/Leaf-epithelium-analysis-using-Python/README.md

 ## Limitations

 - The segmentation of some images is still not perfect even after changing characteristics.
 We can correct the mask manually but this takes time.
-- In the 'global_cell_count.csv' file created automatically, the column with the file names is missing and we should add it manually, which is also time consuming and therefore has to be improved.
+- In the `global_cell_count.csv` file created automatically, the column with the file names is missing and we should add it manually, which is also time consuming and therefore has to be improved.
-- We can consider improve the code so it can create automatically an additional folder 'results_per_image' in which will be saved all the csv files with the positions of the cells (instead of them be stored just next to the 'global_cell_count.csv' file).
+- We can consider improve the code so it can create automatically an additional folder `results_per_image` in which will be saved all the csv files with the positions of the cells (instead of them be stored just next to the `global_cell_count.csv` file).
 This will make the interpretation of the results easier and clearer.